justinschubeck/ML-Attack-on-Arbiter-PUF/README.md

 No additional actions should have to be taken by the user in order for the program to run successfully.

 **File Descriptions**
-* ```Test.ipynb```: This file loads in the testing dataset and the model files and performs evaluation on the test set.
+* ```FinalProject.ipynb```: This file will load, split, and train on the data, then find the CRPs needed to attack successfully.

 <!-- Authors -->
 ## Authors